defiads/defiads/README.md

 ```

 # Running On Local Regtest Network (Recommended for developers)
 1. Be sure to have a somewhat recent version of bitcoin core installed.
+Importantly, it must be a version which serves BIP 157 blockfilters.
 2. Start bitcoin core in regtest mode `$ bitcoind -regtest -daemon`.
 3. Your local bitcoin instance will now be listening for connections on (default) port 18444
 4. Whenever blocks need to be generated for your testing, you can use the command `$ bitcoin-cli -testnet generatetoaddress <address for mined coins to be sent>`.
 If you do not know how to use this command, `$ bitcoin-cli help <command>` is your friend.
 As a reminder, coins mined in block `n` are spendable in block `n+100`.
 5. Now you can run your local defiads node and have it connect to your local regtest network:
 ```
-$ target/release/defiads --bitcoin-network regtest --bitcoin-peers 127.0.0.1:18444
+$ target/release/defiads --bitcoin-discovery OFF --bitcoin-network regtest --bitcoin-peers 127.0.0.1:18444
 ```

 # Running On Testnet